-Attendance and participation at 4-H meetings is highly encouraged as part of the overall educational experience however, attendance or participation at club meetings cannot be required as a criteria for project completion.
+Attendance and participation at 4-H meetings is highly encouraged as part of the overall educational experience.
 4-H meetings should be of the quality that 4-H members should want to attend, participate, and learn something beneficial.
 Rewarding 4-H clubs, members, and volunteers for attendance and participation in meetings, tours, workshops, local and county exhibits, etc. is discouraged.